-The Paralegal Program was planned with assistance from the West Virginia State Bar and a program advisory committee consisting of attorneys and paralegals.
+The Paralegal Program was planned with assistance from the West Virginia State Bar and a program advisory committee consisting of attorneys andparalegals.
 The program has been granted approval by the American Bar Association.
 The Paralegal Studies graduate will be able to:

-- Exhibit knowledge of legal terminology to communicate with attorneys, peers, managers, and other professionals - Develop specific skills in those areas of law practice in which legal assistants customarily function - Assist attorneys with client interviews, legal research, preparation of documents and pleadings for trial and other professional activities normally undertaken by paraprofessionals to assist with the practice of law - Exhibit knowledge of appropriate ethical behavior for legal assistants increase the availability and efficiency of legal services.
+- Exhibit knowledge of legal terminology to communicate with attorneys, peers, managers, and other professionals - Develop specific skills in those areas of law practice in which legal assistants customarily function - Assist attorneys with client interviews, legal research, preparation of documents and pleadings for trial and other professional activities normally undertaken by paraprofessionals to assist with the practice of law - Exhibit knowledge of appropriate ethical behavior for legal assistants

+Employment of paralegals is projected to grow faster than the average.
+Some employment growth stems from law and other employers with legal staff hiring paralegals to lower the cost and increase the availability and efficiency of legal services.
 The job openings for paralegals in the future will be new jobs created by employment growth, and additional job openings will arise as people leave the occupation.
 Despite projections of fast employment growth, competition for jobs should continue as many people seek to go into this profession; however, highly skilled, formally trained paralegals have excellent employment potential.